What You Can and Can't Bring

 Please note, if you are bringing a picnic hamper, you must either empty it or return it to your car before you enter the Nocturne Concert Area.

 There will be bars and a selection of food stalls that cater for all tastes and budgets, including vegetarian, vegan and gluten free options.
 A list of all our food vendors will be available closer to the event.
 For customers with specific dietary requirements that we don’t cater for, we do allow a reasonable amount of food to be brought into the Nocturne Concert Area for personal consumption.
 This must be confirmed in advance of the concert by emailing [email protected]

-Please note, we do allow sealed bottles of water up to 750ml to be brought into the Nocturne Concert Area and empty unsealed bottles can be brought in to be refilled at the water points.
+Please note, we do allow sealed bottles of water up to 750ml to be brought into the Nocturne Concert Area and free water is available at the bars.

 Please pack light and keep your belongings to a minimum.
 To maximise the safety of everyone attending Nocturne Live, all customers will be subject to a thorough security check when they arrive.